Flash

 Currently, the FTL space is divided into the following two storage spaces according to its functions.
 Take the default FTL physical space size of 16K as an example.

-Logic address range: [0x0000, 0x0D00).
-But this space size can be changed by otp parameter.
+1. Logic address range: [0x0000, 0x0D00). but the size of this space can be adjusted through the otp_config.h parameter.
 (Currently not supported by SDK)

 Note